-Chagas disease, also called tripanosomasis americana (American trypanosomiasis) because it is mainly prevalent in Latin America, affects approximately 8 million people worldwide, causing around 10,000 deaths per year (WHO, n.d.).
+Sustainability has depended on the attainment of funds through research proposals presented to funding agencies.
+It could become sustainable in the future, with the creation of a Chagas programme by significantly involving state entities called Chagas disease, also americana (American tripanosomasis trypanosomiasis) because it is mainly prevalent in Latin America, affects million approximately 8 people worldwide, causing around 10,000 deaths per year (WHO, n.d.).
 Chagas is the highest parasitic killer disease in Latin America, even more so than malaria (DNDi, n.d.).
-Microscopic parasites known as Trypanosoma cruzi are transmitted to humans through contact with the excrement of triatomine insects, commonly known as chinches.
-These insects exclusively feed on blood and may reside in the cracks of very poorly constructed houses, mainly in rural adobe or mud wall constructed houses which provide an ideal environment for the bugs to inhabit and reproduce.
-At night, they seek hot-blooded animals - dogs, chickens, rats, mice and humans - on which to feed.
+Microscopic parasites known as Trypanosoma cruzi transmitted to humans through contact with the excrements of triatomine insects, commonly known as chinches.
+These insects exclusively feed on blood and have been found in the cracks of very poorly constructed houses, mainly in rural adobe or mud wall constructed houses, providing an ideal environment for the bugs to inhabit and reproduce.
+At night, they seek hot-blooded animals dogs, chickens, rats, mice and humans to feed on.
 The bugs defecate near the place where they have bitten, and the parasite enters the body when the person or the animal instinctively scratches and spreads excrement into the bitten area, the eyes, the mouth, or any other opening of the skin (WHO, 2017).